 Content and composition of lipids in Scenedesmus obliquus

-As shown in Fig. 1a, the variation rule of lipids was found out it increases first and then decreases, and reaches the highest value on the eighth day.
-The total lipid content of S. obliquus was 18.1% on day 0.
-On the eighth day, the lipid content reached 50.8%, which was 2.8 times of the initial value.
+As shown in Fig. 1a, the variation rule of lipids was found out that it increases first and then followed by a reduction, it reaches the highest value on the eighth day.
+The total lipid content of S. obliquus was 17.7% on day 0.
+On the eighth day, the lipid content reached 51.6%, which was 2.9 times of the initial value.
 We also used GC-MS to analyze the proportion of fatty acids in lipids and the variation in the fatty acid profile of S. obliquus in stress culture are summarized (Tab.
 1).
 The proportion of SFA has reduced by 45% and the proportion of UFA has increased by 12% from day 0 to 8.
-GC-MS combined with dry weight method showed that the dry weight ratio of UFA increased from 11.16% to 44.51%, while the dry weight ratio of SFA decreased from 6.90% to 6.28% on the 0-8 day.
+GC-MS combined with dry weight method showed that the dry weight ratio of UFA increased from 11.16% to 44.51%, while the dry weight ratio of SFA decreased from 6.90% to 6.28% from day 0 to day 8.

 Microscopic examination of Scenedesmus obliquus